Sustainability

 This diagram shows our quality activities.
 It broadly divides activities into company-wide activities led by the Quality Committee and activities conducted by each Business Group.

-Quality Activities at Production Bases Outside Japan
+Quality Control Systems Outside Japan

 From their inception, production bases outside Japan have created quality systems appropriate to their situations and acquired ISO 9001 or IATF 16949 certification.